FlowWest/CDECRetrieve/README.md

 The CDEC web services are a mess!
 Queries do not always respond and the service that fulfills a query is not always the same.
 The most reliable queries are those from the SHEF download service.
-This returns a SHEF file, for which the `fehs` package is used to convert into a tidy dataframe.
+The approach taken here is one with an ugly side effect, namely a SHEF file is downloaded temporarily to the working environment, this however is a huge boost in robustness.
+Having interacted with other services from CDEC none come close the reliability showcased by the SHEF download service.

 # Upcoming features